vwmaus/global-mining-deforestation-footprint-analysis/README.md

-# Forest cover loss footprint of the global mining sector
+# Code to calculate the deforestation footprint of the global mining sector

 This repository contains the supplementary code to calculate global deforestation due to mining.